Developer Documentation

 Build the docs using the remote theme

-This method is meant to replicate how GitHub Pages builds the β€œdocs” folder for https://carlosperate.github.io/jekyll-theme-rtd.
+This method replicates how GitHub Pages builds the docs folder for the https://carlosperate.github.io/jekyll-theme-rtd site.

 To do this, we add the -w /srv/jekyll/docs to the docker command: